hunter-college-ossd-spr-2020/firefox-addon-activity/team_6.md

    One such repository contribution which fulfills the aforementioned condition would be answering these questions.
 In general, creating and editing documentation on GitHub doesn't necessarily require writing code.
-The user simply reviews the Markdown syntax for text styling, creates a new file, edits said file however they like and then commits it to the GitHub master branch.
+The user simply reviews the Markdown syntax for text styling, creates a new file, edits said file however they like and then commits it to the master branch.

 5. What is the purpose of the `CODE_OF_CONDUCT.md` document?

-   Response here
+   The `CODE_OF_CONDUCT.md` document establishes acceptable behavior in the community.

 6. Describe three types of behaviors that violate the _Mozilla Community Participation Guidelines_.